-John: Yeah, there are a lot of … okay, so Jim, you and I have had these conversations.
+John: There are a lot of- okay, so Jim, you and I have had these conversations.
 I think our wives are wired kind of similarly.
 There’s a lot of projection about what could go wrong right here.
-So, you know, my child just broke a window.
-He or she won’t take responsibility for that and then, they’re gonna end up with further incursions into criminal behavior (Laughter) and so then, you know what’s gonna happen.
-We’re gonna be visiting our child in prison because they’re there and it’s all because-
+So, uh, you know, my child just broke a window.
+Uh, he or she won’t take responsibility for that, and then they’re gonna end up with further incursions into criminal behavior (laughs) and, and so then you know what’s gonna happen.
+We’re gonna be visiting our child in prison because they’re… and it’s all because-

-Jim: Again, we’re runnin’ down this freeway called “parenting” and there’s this off ramp that you’re talkin’ about, which is the modern word would be “chill.”
+Jim: Um, again, we’re running down this freeway called parenting and there’s this off ramp that you’re talking about, which is… the modern word would be chill.
 I mean, that’s what comes to my mind.
-It’s hard to get off on that off ramp though.
-(Laughter) I want to keep goin’ down the freeway to make sure that I do everything I can as a parent to create the environment for my child to thrive.
+It’s hard to get off on that off ramp though (laughs), I want to keep going down the, the freeway to make sure that I do everything I can as a parent to, uh, create the environment for my child to, uh, thrive.
 But you’re saying that’s dangerous.

-Michael: It is and we’ve gotten to know in the last year one … a dean of student[s] at Stanford University and she’s talked about how immature today’s freshmen are compared to 20 years ago.
+Michael: It is.
+Uh, we’ve got to know in the last year when a, a Dean of Student at Stanford University and she’s talked about how immature today’s freshman are compared to 20 years ago.

-Jim: Now that’s interesting ’cause that’s an objective perspective.
-It’s happening and I’ve heard that from other college professors—
+Jim: Now, that’s interesting ’cause that’s an objective perspective.
+It’s happening and I’ve heard that from other college professors as well.

-Michael: –she’s been there 23 years and she said today’s freshmen are so far behind 20 years ago and part of that is from that mind-set that you’re talking about, is mom and dad are always gonna be involved.
-They’re gonna be there.
+Michael: Right, and, and she’s, she’s been there 23 years and she said, “Today’s freshman are so far behind 20 years ago,” and part of that is from that mindset that you’re talking about is mom and dad are always gonna be involved, they’re gonna be-

-Timothy: Back off; let it happen.
-Let life play itself out.
+Dr. Johanson: Back off let it happen, let life play itself out.

 Michael: And this is really true at just about any age.

-John: Well, our guests on Focus on the Family today are Michael Anderson.
-He’s a licensed psychologist and Timothy Johanson.
-He’s a pediatrician and together these men are bringing some great biblical wisdom to the parenting journey and letting go, that’s so very difficult.
-But Jim, I remember a previous Focus on the Family radio program where we had some college presidents and one of them said something that I still remember.
-He said my biggest cha … one of my biggest challenges as a college president is dealing with kids who don’t know how to fail.
-They come to college and they struggle, because this is their first ever failure in life.
-And I think that’s what our guests are talkin’ about right here is, let your child fail before they get to college.
+John: Yeah.
+Well, our guest on Focus on the Family today are Michael Anderson, he’s a licensed psychologist and Timothy Johanson, he’s a pediatrician and together these men are bringing some great biblical wisdom to the parenting journey and letting go.
+That’s so very difficult, but Jim, I remember a previous Focus on the Family radio program where, uh, we had some college presidents and one of them said something that I still remember.
+He said, “My biggest chal… one of my biggest challenges as a college president is dealing with kids who don’t know how to fail.”
+They come to college and they struggle because this is their first ever failure in life and I think that’s what our guest are talking about right here is let your child fail before they get to college.

-Timothy: We call it, “What’s the Two Things.”
-That’s the name of the chapter and the two things really helps [sic] parents cone down just a couple of things that they’re gonna work on helping their kids learn about themselves, life, relationships, whatever that happens to be.
+Dr. Johanson: We call it what’s the two things.
+That’s the name of the chapter.
+And the two things really, uh, helps parents cone down just a couple of things that they’re gonna work on helping their kids learn about themselves, life, relationships, whatever that happens to be.